How to set up the Divio local development environment#

-This document guides you through the installation and basic configuration of components required to set up a working local environment for Divio projects, so that you can run them on your own computer, and interact with the Divio Control Panel and the same projects deployed on our cloud infrastructure.
+This document guides you through the installation and basic configuration of components required to set up a working local environment for Divio applications, so that you can run them on your own computer, and interact with the Divio Control Panel and the same applications deployed on our cloud infrastructure.

 This document assumes you are a reasonably experienced software developer.
 If you are completely new to Divio and the tools mentioned here, please see our tutorial, which guides you through the process in more detail.